 386MAX has a

 NOEISADMA option which forces the DMA buffer to be allocated below 16 MB.
-This option does not appear to be well documented, but finding was not difficult when reviewing the 386MAX source code.
+This option does not appear to be well documented, but finding it was not difficult when reviewing the 386MAX source code.
 This at least partially solves the problem.

 Of course a much better solution would be fixing 386MAX to not assume EISA style DMA on PCI systems.
 Although the assumption was true on early PCI systems, it is not true in general.